explosion/projects/tutorials/spanruler_restaurant_reviews/README.md

 | Location | **82.41** | 82.31           |

-Overall, we have better performance for the combined `ner` and `span_ruler` pipeline with just a non-exhaustive set of rules.
+Overall, we have better performance for the combined `ner` and `span_ruler` pipeline with just a few rules.

 |           | NER only | With Spanruler |
 |-----------|----------|----------------|